How to Prevent Fungal and Disease Growth in Lawns during the Fall and Winter

 Aerate Turf

-One of the best things to do for lawns is to aerate before it reaches it period of active growth.
-For either grass types, the timing will be at the beginning or end of September since this is known as the beginning of fall.
+One of the best things to do for lawns is to aerate them before they reach their period of active growth.
+For either grass type, the timing will be at the beginning or end of September since this is known as the beginning of fall.

 Like dethatching, aeration will help lawns to remove dead patches of grass.
-The exception to dethatching is that aeration will penetrate the soil with several small holes to loosen the earth underneath the turf to enable air, water, and nutrients move more easily.
+The exception to dethatching is that aeration will penetrate the soil with several small holes to loosen the earth underneath the turf, enabling air, water, and nutrients to move more easily.

-For best results, this process should be applied prior to fertilization to allow the nutrients reach further to the turf roots.
-This will help lawns to become more fuller and stronger in not only the fall and winter season, but the spring as well.
+For best results, this process should be applied prior to fertilization to allow the nutrients to reach further to the turf roots.
+This will help lawns become fuller and stronger in the fall, winter, and spring.

 Fertilize Your Lawn Until November